phess2/lipschitz-transformers/docs/source/intro/quickstart.rst

 Functionality
 --------------

-Modula provides a set of architecture-specific helper functions that get automatically constructed along with the network architecture itself.
+Modula provides a set of architecture-specific helper functions that are automatically constructed along with the network architecture itself.
 As an example, let's build a multi-layer perceptron:

 .. code-block:: python